This document is intended to help you set up the software development environment for the hardware based on Espressif ESP32.

 Nkeys to enable (Yes) and disable (No) configuration items with checkboxes “

-?while highlighting a configuration item displays help about that item.
+?while highlighting a configuration item to display help about that item

 If you are Arch Linux user, navigate to

 SDK tool configuration and change the name of

 If you use ESP32-DevKitC board with the ESP32-SOLO-1 module, enable single core mode (CONFIG_FREERTOS_UNICORE) in menuconfig before flashing examples.

 This command will compile the application and all ESP-IDF components, then it will generate the bootloader, partition table, and application binaries.
 After that, these binaries will be flashed onto your ESP32 board.

 If there are no issues by the end of the flash process, you will see messages (below) describing progress of the loading process.
 Then the board will be reset and the “hello_world” application will start up.